We often associate the dark web with something ominous and illegal, and not without reason.

 Many people use the Tor network to access the dark web.

-Tor, short for The Onion Router, is one of the most well-renowned darknets that bounces information through a series of encrypted layers—similar to that of an onion—offering users anonymity when on the darknet.
+Tor, short for The Onion Router, is one of the most well-renowned darknets that bounce information through a series of encrypted layers—similar to that of an onion—offering users anonymity when on the darknet.
 You’ll find many onion sites and services on the Tor network, having page addresses ending in .onion.

 To access the dark web, you’ll have to download and install the free Tor browser.
 Yes, it’s completely legal, with the U.S. government being one of the major funders for the Tor project that’s responsible for creating the browser in the first place.